 Cost per session: The price per session is agreed with your therapist on initial contact with them or at your first appointment.
 Payment is made directly to your therapist at the end of each session.
 Each therapist sets their own rate per session and this will be discussed when you first make contact with them.
 Our rates vary between €70 and €100 per session but the rate charged may possibly be reduced for those for whom the full rate would make attending counselling prohibitive: please note that any reduction is at the individual therapist's discretion and that the number of available reduced cost sessions at any given time is limited so there may be a delay in getting an appointment if you need this service.

 Overall cost: For some people therapy can involve as little as two or three sessions: for others it is a longer process.
 Until you get into the work you won't know how many sessions you will need.

-- We never tell you how many sessions you need.
+- We don't set an exact number for how many sessions you need.

 - We never ask you to contract and pay for a set number of sessions.